-Tests: 40%
+Tests: 25%

-There will be two tests: a midterm and a final.
-The midterm will test the student's knowledge of concepts and practices presented in class and readings during the first half of the course.
+There will be a final exam.
+The final will test the student's knowledge of concepts and practices presented in class and readings.
 The test will likely include multiple-choice, short answer or even a PR case for you to analyze and solve.
-The midterm will count for 20% of the final grade.